RobbeHeirman/GildedRose-Conundra/PLAN.md

 ## Step2: Writing Unit Tests
 Since no code can be tested in isolation but the driver code of GildedRose.UpdateQuality we will start there.
 I will construct unit tests based on the requirements deconstructed in what i believe to be code that can be isolated later on.
 We do best effort to cover edge cases.

 ## Step3: Refactor complex conditional statements
 Before we actually start to refactor we can form an intuitive plan in what direction we want to refactor.
 The requirements describe behaviour for 'types' of items.
 We probably want to end up isolating behaviour for each item.
 Some resources about techniques to apply can be found here:
 [Refactoring Guru - Conditionals](https://refactoring.guru/refactoring/techniques/simplifying-conditional-expressions)

+### Post Step 3 remarks:
+I tried to make the commits small, so it is clear in what order i decide to refactor.
+I also want to remark that [commit 34](https://github.com/RobbeHeirman/GildedRose-Conundra/commit/bdcb91ac0df73f3126cb9158a6a62a9dac919346) is the simple clean solution.
+Quoting: [Simple is better then complex](https://peps.python.org/pep-0020/).
+If the 'real world' use case was this small i think the refactors that will follow will just complicate things with marginal generalization and adaptability benefits.
+But writing cool abstractions is fun and since this is a refactoring exercise we will go a bit deeper into what further refactors we can appply.

+### Step4: We are not enforcing the boundary values of our items?
+The specs state items quality boundaries are 0 <= quality <= 50 this is enforced during the operations.
+This is actually an invariant property on Item.
+We will not implement using DbC as this is an out-of-scope topic, but we should probably do some precondition check before running our items (as we cannot check this on item construction because of the overpowered Goblin)